Make an appointment with your GP if you think you or your child has a food allergy.

 Questions to ask

-If your child is diagnosed with a food allergy, or you're an adult who has just been diagnosed with a food allergy, you may want to ask questions such as:
+If you or your child have been diagnosed with a food allergy, you may want to ask questions such as:

 - What type of allergy is it?